 Dear Friends,

 I am new to this forum.
-Can some one guide me about all the procedure & steps of domestic inquiry ?
-If there is any book on this subject ?
-Pl let me know.
+Can someone guide me through all the procedures & steps of domestic inquiry?
+Is there any book on this subject?
+Pl ease,let me know.

 Regds